5. Enrollment and Registration

 Students who audit courses are not required to take the final examination, prepare class assignments, or write term papers.
 No letter grade is given, but the transcript shows Audit for the course unless the instructor rules that the Audit is not warranted on the basis of attendance.
 In such a case, the course will not appear on the student's transcript.

 Doctoral candidates who have completed the coursework required for their degree and who are registered for proposal development or dissertation direction may audit one course each semester without charge, with approval of the dean.
-Department advisers may require that such courses be taken for credit if deemed important to the student's academic development.
+Department advisors may require that such courses be taken for credit if deemed important to the student's academic development.
 Some courses (e.g., laboratory or seminar courses) are not open for auditing.

 Students registered for a credit-bearing course may change their status to that of an auditor with the written approval of the department chairperson or program director and the dean, in accordance with GSAS Academic Calendar deadlines.
 Students who do not change their status to that of an auditor and are absent from the final examination without a satisfactory reason will receive an ABS for the course.
 Unless the ABS grade is changed to a letter grade by the deadline specified in the GSAS Academic Calendar, it is automatically changed to F.